What strange physiological change happens in the human body during REM sleep that temporarily paralyzes most of our skeletal muscles?

 The Mystery of REM Atonia

-During REM (Rapid Eye Movement) sleep, a peculiar physiological phenomenon occurs known as REM atonia.
-This is the state where most of our skeletal muscles are temporarily paralyzed.
-The reason behind this strange change is deeply rooted in the brain's protective mechanism.
-REM Atonia Illustration 1
+During REM (Rapid Eye Movement) sleep, a truly peculiar physiological phenomenon takes place, known as REM atonia.
+This is a state in which the majority of our skeletal muscles are temporarily paralyzed.
+It is a fascinating aspect of our sleep cycle that has intrigued scientists and researchers for many years.
+The reason behind this strange change is deeply rooted in the brain's protective mechanism, which has evolved over time to safeguard us during the vulnerable state of sleep.